-At Grotto Network, we’re pretty neutral on the issue of what to name the goal-setting process for 2020.
+At Grotto Network, we’re pretty neutral on the issue of what to name the goal-setting process for the new year.
 But we’re glad that people use the new year to think about a personal goal or habit they’d like to use to improve themselves.
 It’s never a bad thing to try to be the best version of yourself.

-We’re sharing our resolutions and goals for 2020 to both inspire you and make you laugh.
+We’re sharing our New Year’s resolutions and goals to both inspire you and make you laugh.
 And if you need a little extra help figuring out what you want to do to kick off the new decade, check out this guide to making meaningful resolutions this year.

 Javi: I am very bad at swimming.
 I have started trying to incorporate laps into my weekly routine and it has so far been an exercise in embarrassing myself in front of the very bored-looking lifeguards.
-In 2020, I’m hoping to improve form and breathing so I’m not constantly on the verge of drowning.
+In the new year, I’m hoping to improve form and breathing so I’m not constantly on the verge of drowning.
 Losing the floaties would be nice as well.

-Josh L.: I’m calling next year 20h2o!
-I recently started drinking 100 oz. of water per day.
+Josh L.: I recently started drinking 100 oz. of water per day.
 Now, my skin isn’t as dry and I have far more energy.
 I’m resolving to continue this healthy habit even after the thrill of newness has worn off.
-So, call me “the waterboy” in 2020 because this medulla oblongata will be HYDRATED.
+So, call me “the waterboy” because this medulla oblongata will be HYDRATED.

-Liz: My goals in 2020 revolve around patience.
-It’s easy to get caught up in needing to get things done on time or sticking to a routine at home, especially with a toddler.
+Liz: My goals in the upcoming year revolve around patience.
+It’s easy to get caught up in needing to get things done on time or sticking to a routine at home, especially with an infant and toddler.
 Cutting people (namely, myself) some slack when things don’t go as planned is important as I start this next decade.

-Tara: One of my goals for 2020 is to make sure I get enough sleep each night!
+Tara: One of my goals for the new year is to make sure I get enough sleep each night!
 Although I’m not staying up as late as I did throughout college to complete assignments and cram for exams, I’m still a big night owl.
 Getting enough sleep each night is necessary to stay healthy and get through each day!

-Ben: My resolutions for 2020 are to 1) follow a regular routine of prayer and working out, and 2) make more intentional time with friends and family by checking in with them more.
+Ben: My resolutions for the new year are to 1) follow a regular routine of prayer and working out, and 2) make more intentional time with friends and family by checking in with them more.